Preventing resistance to targeted therapies

 Ion channels are small holes in the cell membrane that control the flow of small substances in and out of the cell, and are believed to play a role in cell plasticity.
 In this project, Professor Terrance Johns’ research team will be analysing ion channels in a large number of tumour samples from patients with HGGs in order to identify which ion channels are involved in cell plasticity.
 The team will then test whether blocking those specific ion channels with drugs can prevent plastic changes within the tumour and improve the effectiveness of treatments.

-In comparison, children with HGGs have an extremely poor prognosis despite aggressive treatment with surgery, radiotherapy and chemotherapy.
-A number of targeted therapies have been tested for these children, but they’ve failed to improve outcomes, highlighting the urgent need to better understand the biology of these tumours and why treatments fail.
+In comparison, people with HGGs have a poorer prognosis despite aggressive treatment with surgery, radiotherapy and chemotherapy.
+A number of targeted therapies have been tested , but they’ve failed to improve outcomes, highlighting the urgent need to better understand the biology of these tumours and why treatments fail.

-This research will help identify new drug combinations that are more effective and may improve survival for patients with HGGs.
+This research will help identify new drug combinations that are more effective and may improve survival for people with HGGs.

 Research is the only way we will discover kinder, more effective treatments and, ultimately, stamp out brain tumours – for good!
 However, brain tumours are complex and research in to them takes a great deal of time and money.